elunna/hackem/hackem_changelog.md

 - If the target is peaceful, there is a chance the target will not notice depending on the players' skill in thievery.
 - Critical strike from behind works while twoweaponing.
 - Grimtooth is the first sacrifice gift for Rogues.
+- Give Rogues backstab bonus on a whole bunch of other monster statuses (xnh)
+- The backstab formula has been adjusted: Bonus based on skill with a cap.(xnh)

 #### Samurai